npruehs/Nicks-Grab-Bag-of-Useful-Stuff-2/Source/Npruehs.GrabBag/Npruehs.GrabBag.Math/README.md

 Math
 ====

-The `Npruehs.GrabBag.Math` namespace contains utitiliy classes for many math operations.
+The `Npruehs.GrabBag.Math` namespace contains utility classes for many math operations.

 `Math2` is a useful extension of the .NET `System.Math` class, providing